-Under the personal supervision of Edward Mc Guire, Chartered Building Engineer and State Registered Building Surveyor with over 40 years experience we provide all our clients with a dedicated professional building surveying and construction supervision service.
+Under the personal supervision of Edward Mc Guire, Chartered Building Engineer and State Registered Building Surveyor with over 40 years experience a dedicated professional building surveying and construction supervision service.

 Our unparalled experience in many aspects of the domestic and commercial construction industry means we are ideally suited to offer our clients a comprehensive building management service.
 From Planning, design through all construction stages and right through to final certification of compliance with planning permission requirements and building regulations

 Specification and tender processing